Square Tower: Bust of Charles I

 In a niche on the east wall is a bust of Charles I by Hubrecht le Sueur.
 The original was presented to the city by the King to commemorate his safe arrival from his trip to France and Spain in 1623.
 There is the following inscription below the Royal coat of arms: "After his travels through all France into Spain and having passed very many dangers both by sea and land he arrived here the 5th day of October 1623".
 The bust now on display is a 20th-century copy, the original is in the city museum.

 Present day

 The Square Tower is now used for hosting functions such as weddings, christenings and funerals.
 It also hosts regular tea rooms and markets.
 During the Australian bi-centenary celebrations in 1987 it hosted an exhibition on the First Fleet.

+Scott Doonican from the comedy folk band The Bar-Steward Sons of Val Doonican performed at the Square Tower on 14 May 2023.
+He returned in 2024 and 2025.